 Starting with white, the two players take turns moving their pieces.
 A player must move one piece per turn.
 Players are not allowed to "pass" on a turn.
 A move is always required.

 There are rules about how each type of piece is allowed to move.
 In most cases, if a player moves their piece to a square occupied by an enemy piece, the enemy piece is 'captured', i.e. removed from the board, and the player's piece takes its place.
 See how the pieces move for more details.

 The Goal of Chess

 The goal of chess is to trap the enemy king so that it cannot avoid being captured.
 If an enemy piece could capture the king in the next move, this is either "check" or "checkmate".

-- Move his king to a safe square
+- Move their king to a safe square

 - Capture the attacker, but only if there are no other pieces still attacking the king

-- Move one of his pieces between the king and the attacker, but only if there are no other pieces still attacking the king
+- Move one of their pieces between the king and the attacker, but only if there are no other pieces still attacking the king